Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Mitchell's 88 rushing yards per game over his two career matchups against the Rams are 16.5 more yards than his over/under in Sunday's game.
+- Mitchell averaged 88 rushing yards per game over his two career matchups against the Rams, 17.5 more yards than his over/under in Sunday's game.

-- Mitchell, in two matchups versus the Rams, has not run for a TD.
+- In two games against the Rams Mitchell has not run for a touchdown.

-- The Rams have the NFL's sixth-ranked defense against the run, giving up 103.2 yards per game.
+- In terms of defending against the run, the Rams are sixth in the NFL, conceding 103.2 yards per game.

-- Mitchell and the 49ers will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (18).
+- The Rams have allowed 18 rushing touchdowns, 23rd in the NFL.

 Recent Performances

-- In last week's matchup with the Packers, Mitchell picked up 53 yards on 17 carries.
+- Last week against the Packers, Mitchell racked up 53 yards on 17 carries.

-- Mitchell has rushed for 234 yards on 65 carries (78.0 yards per game) with one touchdown in his last three games.
+- Mitchell has 234 rushing yards (78.0 ypg) on 65 carries with one touchdown over his last three outings.

 Mitchell's San Francisco Teammates